-Afrocritik, a melting pot for African expression, is a niche- and fully-serviced media outfit catering to African entertainment, arts, culture, and lifestyle.
+Afrocritik, a melting pot for African expression, is a niche- and fully-serviced media outfit catering to African entertainment, african arts, culture, and lifestyle.

 Cognizant of our diversity and rich multi-cultural uniqueness, we tell African stories through African lens, inviting the world to the luxury that is Africa.

 With African arts, culture and entertainment increasingly gaining ascendancy and notoriety at the global stage, especially with regards to African music, fashion, literary, and film industry, there arises the need for a platform that carefully and professionally informs, educates, and showcases to a global audience the goings-on in the industry.

 Afrocritik, being a first of its kind, has chosen to do this by curating rich African content, publishing cultural essays, organising interviews, and engaging in general art criticism.